 Don’t underestimate that cute little red “P”.
 It packs a powerful punch!
 I wish I had done it sooner.

-2020 Update: Pinterest is still my #1 traffic driver.
-I have found that consistent pinning, updating my pins and re-pinning has been the most effective way to use it.
-The group boards has not been an effective source of traffic or exposure for me thus far.
+2020 Update: Pinterest is still my #1 traffic driver and I have just under one million monthly viewers.
+I have found that consistent pinning using Tailwind and pinning fresh content has been the most effective way to use it.
+Group boards have not been an effective source of traffic or exposure for me thus far.
 I’ll keep you updated.

 5: Neglected Old Posts

 When it comes to Pinterest, creating pins for your posts is a must.
-As soon as I discovered this I got so excited and added the “creating pins” part to my blogging routine.
+As soon as I discovered this I got so excited and made creating pins part of my blogging routine.
 Every new post I created had a pin–or 5– to go with it.
+(5 pins for every new post is a good minimum to start with)

 But I forgot about all the hard work I’d created before I had that epiphany.